Mdeliaskhan04/Mdeliaskhan04/README.md

 About Me!!!

 Hey, I am Md Elias khan.
-I'm a passionate and detail-oriented Software Quality Assurance (SQA) Engineer with over 10 months of hands-on experience in manual testing and quality assurance.
+I'm a passionate and detail-oriented Software Quality Assurance (SQA) Engineer with over 1+ years of hands-on experience in manual testing Automation Testing and quality assurance.
 My mission is to ensure that every piece of software I work on is robust, reliable, and provides an excellent user experience.

 ***Recently I have got an oppurtunity to work as an internship in SQA Engineer at iCrew tecnologies.
 Now i am working here.
-Currently i am working a Mobile application project for Manual testing.
-For working on this project, I have learned many things in SQA and Manual testing.
-I have already testing two Mobile Application in manually at iCrew Technologies.
+Currently i am working a Website project named agileDot for both  Manual and Aumation testing.
+For working on this project, I have learned many things in SQA Automation Testing and Manual testing.
+I have already testing two Mobile Application in manually and One Website in both Manually and Automated testing at iCrew Technologies.

 🌟 Skills & Expertise:
 -Manual Testing: Expert in identifying defects and ensuring software quality through rigorous manual testing.
+-Automated Testing: Familiar with Web Automation using Selenium, API Testing using Postman et, Performance Testing Using JMeter.
 -Test Planning: Proficient in developing comprehensive test plans and test cases based on detailed product requirements.
 -Defect Tracking: Experienced in using tools like JIRA to manage and track software defects.
 -Regression Testing: Skilled at performing thorough regression tests to ensure new changes do not introduce new issues.